sunilcet488/My-Learning/Maven.md

 Dependency Management
 ---
-In a project there could be multiple projects going on, and there might be the case where there version missmatch in the dependency used by different different project
+In a project there could be multiple projects going on, and there might be the case where there version missmatch in the dependency used by different different project. to handle such scenario we have dependeny management in place

 so parent pom -- junit version 3.3
     child 1 pom  junit version 3.4